robotixdevteam/robotix_openbot/android/app/README.md

 ### Default

 The [DefaultActivity](src/main/java/org/openbot/original/DefaultActivity.java) includes the most important features of the OpenBot app in a single screen.
 It displays the connection status to the vehicle and reports measurements from vehicle sensors.
-The robot can be controlled by standard BT game controllers or another smartphone running the OpenBot [controller app](../controller).
 We have also implemented a data logger to collect datasets with the robot.
 Currently, we record readings from following sensors: camera, gyroscope, accelerometer, magnetometer, ambient light sensor, and barometer.
 Using the Android API, we are able to obtain the following sensor readings: RGB images, angular speed, linear acceleration, gravity, magnetic field strength, light intensity, atmospheric pressure, latitude, longitude, altitude, bearing, and speed.
 In addition to the phone sensors, we record body sensor readings (wheel odometry, obstacle distance and battery voltage), which are transmitted via the serial link.
 We also record and timestamp control signals received from a connected controller, if present.
 Lastly, we integrate several neural networks for person following and autonomous navigation.

 <p align="left">
   <img src="../../docs/images/screen_default.jpg" alt="App GUI" width="50%"/>